xbazzi/quicklib/README.md

 # QuickLib
-Library with useful data structures and utilities for low-latency applications.
+Header-only C++ library with useful data structures and utilities for low-latency applications.

 [[WIP]]